-- Translate the conceptual models developed in Phase II into quantitative and qualitative models, as appropriate.
+Translate the conceptual models developed in Phase II into quantitative and qualitative models, as appropriate.
 Create a nationally consistent set of analytical models that can operate at regional scales using regionally specific data, relationships, and assumptions.
-Retain the individuality of the regions, recognizing regional differences, while employing a consistent analysis across the nation. - Compile and integrate appropriate data to quantify and validate the relationships presented in the models, using both federal and state data sources.
+Retain the individuality of the regions, recognizing regional differences, while employing a consistent analysis across the nation.

+- 2. Compile and integrate appropriate data to quantify and validate the relationships presented in the models, using both federal and state data sources.
 Specific data, relationships, and information needed to run the analytical models will be brought together for initial tests. - 3.
 Identify performance measures that can be used across all regions and within a given region. - 4.
 Identify geographic variations in the models to reflect appropriate differences across the regions.
 Variations in wildland fire and wildland fire management are apparent across the major regions.
 It is important that the analytical models reflect appropriate variations. - 5.
-Interact with the RSCs to validate that the modeled relationships are reasonable.
+Interact with the RSCs and WGs to validate that the modeled relationships are reasonable.
 Validations of the models and the data will be conducted with the RSCs and the WGs. - 6.
-Explore specific alternatives developed by the RSCs through regional analysis.
-Alternatives are strategic management options which reflect the decision space available for broad national and regional choices related to wildland fire management and policies.
-Initial regional alternatives coupled with additional alternatives developed

-- nationally, will be analyzed to explore the potential outcomes and associated tradeoffs of different choices, using the models to predict outcomes. - 7.
-Interact with the RSCs to revalidate analysis models and iteratively refine regional alternatives to be included in the comparative risk analyses national tradeoff analysis.
-Analyze analysis models via beta testing prior to refinement of alternatives.
-Refine alternatives to include in the comparative risk analyses national tradeoff analysis.
-Illustrate the tradeoffs benefits and consequences with regard to modeled performance outcomes associated with each alternative to inform policy managers and decision-makers. - 8.
-Conduct and document the comparative risk analyses national tradeoff analysis.
+Explore potential management options across the regions that reflect the decision space available for broad national and regional choices related to wildland fire management and policies.
+Use the initial management options coupled with additional options to explore the potential ramifications of different decisions, using the models to predict outcomes. - Interact with the regional committees to iteratively identify and refine regional strategies to include in the comparative risk analyses - national tradeoff analysis.
+Show the tradeoffs associated with management options, to create choices for policy managers and decisionmakers. - Conduct and document the comparative risk analyses national tradeoff analysis.
 Coordinate efforts with other committees to report on results of the national tradeoff analysis.
-Utilize models to project how risk varies under each alternative.
-The risk tradeoff analysis will allow for a comparison of the performance outcomes of each alternative based on a modeling projection.
-The tradeoffs benefits and consequences of each alternative are intended to be useful for further deliberations among stakeholders, partners, agencies, and policy makers, as decision processes move forward.
-A report will document the process, analyses and results of the regional and national science-based risk analyses. - NSAT will communicate regular progress reports to the WFEC through the CSSC.
+Use the models to project how risk varies under each management option.
+The intent is to derive information useful for further deliberations among stakeholders, partners, agencies, and policy makers, as decision processes move forward.